Many people like to follow -with stubborn detail- the instructions of any recipe. That’s why recipes are created, to cook properly.

 Here is a video that Raul Bartender uploaded and shared through his YouTube.

-What do I do if I don’t have a jigger?
+What can I do if I don’t have a jigger?

-If you don’t have a jigger and you don’t want to make a mess while serving your cocktails, we invite you to learn about the options we have for you at Monouso.
+If you don’t have a jigger and you don’t want to make a mess while serving your cocktails, we can help you by showing all the options we have here at Monouso

 In our shot glasses category, we have a line of glasses with measurements, which will support you in your preparations and help you dazzle your guests.